daubejb/daubejb.github.io/_posts/2017-06-14-OCEB 2 Certification Guide: Business Process Management - Fundamental Level.md

 8. Goal - elaborates on the vision, in other words, it describes a long-term goal that must be achieved to amplify the vision
 9. Objective - A goal can have one to many objectives.
 An objective has no direct referecne to the vision; instead, it can quantify any number of goals-it makes them measurable
 10. Desired result - both goals and objectives describe some kind of superordinate desired result
 11. Quote - Vision without action is a dream.
 Action without vision is simply passing the time.
-Action with vision is making a positive difference
+Action with vision is making a positive difference - Joel barker
 21. Visions and goals always entail the means required to implement them
-22. Means mainly consist of three elements
+22. Means mainly consist of three elements:
+  - Missions as the counterpart to vision
+  - Courses of action as the counterpart to desired results
+  - Directives
+23. The procedures in an enterpise are implemented through business processes to achieve the mission
+24. In BMM, the means of the enterprise are deliberately described independent of the end.
+This concept is referrred to as separation of concerns and considers that means can change while the goals remain the same
+25. A mission makes an associated vision operative in the first place
+26. Every mission statement consists of three elements:
+  - An action in the form of a verb, for instance, offers
+  - A product of service, for instance, training
+  - A customer or market, for instance, Red Hat
+27. Every strategy and every tactic is some kind of course of action and, as such, can support any desired results
+28. Strategy vs. Tactic --> tactic implements any number of strategies.
+From this, a tactic already desribes a very concrete action, while a strategy is still vague
+29. A strategy, in turn, can be implemented by any number of tactics.
+BMM considers the strategy as part of the mission's implementation plan to achieve the goals
+30. While the two courses of action, strategy and tactic, only make statements on what is done, a directive describes how it is done.
+31. Every directive can govern any number of courses of action and support any number of desired results (goals and objectives)
+32. A directive is either a business policy or a business rule
+33. BMM provides an enforcement level for every business rule.
+The enforcement level can have two characteristics:
+  - Strict - The business rule must be adhered to.
+It becomes an organizational procedure
+  - Guideline - The business rule should be adhered to, but deviations may occur in justified exceptions